Walt Maddox: Harvard Kennedy School crisis leadership fellow

 Maddox served as a senior fellow with the Program on Crisis Leadership at the Harvard University's Kennedy School of Government for over a decade.
 He was promoted to senior fellow in the program in August 2019, and partnered with the Bloomberg Harvard City Leadership Initiative's executive education courses to discuss lessons he learned during Tuscaloosa's tornado recovery efforts.

-Intergovernmental Emergency Management Task Force Appointee
+United States Conference of Mayors Appointments

 In July 2025, Maddox was appointed by the United States Conference of Mayors (USCM) to serve as a member of the new Intergovernmental Emergency Management Task Force.
 The USCM is the official non-partisan organization of cities with populations of 30,000 or more.
 The Conference is a forum where mayors engage directly with the President and Congress on the most pressing issues of the day.

 The Intergovernmental Emergency Management Task Force will focus the Conference's advocacy efforts regarding the federal government's responsibility to provide adequate funding and other resources to support response and recovery efforts that are beyond the capacity of state and local governments to fund.

+In July 2026, the USCM appointed Maddox as Chair of the Mayors and Metro Universities Task Force and as Vice Chair for Philanthropy of the Public-Private Partnerships Task Force.